-An existing NetWare partition with free space (for information about partitions, see "Partitioning Disks" in NetWare Server Disks and Storage Devices for concepts and "Creating NetWare Partitions" in NetWare Server Disks and Storage Devices for instructions)
+An existing NetWare partition with free space (for information about partitions, see Partitioning Disks for concepts and Creating NetWare Partitions for instructions)

-1. At the server console prompt, type
+1 At the server console prompt, type

-- 2. From the Installation Options menu choose Disk Options and then NetWare Volume Options. - 3.
-Press Insert or F3 to view existing volume segments.

-4. Select a segment that has free space (no volume assignment) and press Enter.
+- 2 From the Installation Options menu choose Disk Options and then NetWare Volume Options. - 3 Press Insert or F3 to view existing volume segments. - 4 Select a segment that has free space (no volume assignment) and press Enter.

-Note: If no free space exists, you can't add a segment to a volume.
+NOTE: If no free space exists, you can't add a segment to a volume.

-5. To add this segment to an existing volume, select Make This Segment Part of Another Volume and press Enter.
+5 To add this segment to an existing volume, select Make This Segment Part of Another Volume and press Enter.